Free U.S. shipping on orders $45+ · Subscribe & save

 Key Takeaways

-- Stacking matters more than single ingredients.
-Combining compounds that work through different mechanisms produces more reliable results.
+• Stacking matters more than single ingredients.
+Combining compounds that work through different mechanisms produces more reliable results than megadosing one.

 How Dopamine Actually Drives Performance (And Why the Best Nootropics for Dopamine Target It)

 Dopamine doesn't just make you feel pleasure.
-That's the oversimplified version you learned from a 2012 infographic.
+That's the oversimplified version from a decade-old infographic.
 The real story is more useful.

 1. L-Tyrosine (The Precursor)